Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/3-debugging-vitis.md

     **TIP:** *You can use Vitis tool debugging shortcuts for step-into (F5), step-over (F6), step-return (F7),and resume (F8).*

-8. Exit the Vitis software platform.
+8. Click Disconnect button on the tool bar to disconnect to the board, or exit the Vitis software platform directly.

 © Copyright 2015–2020 Xilinx, Inc.